neilthaker07/cmpe202-irobot/XP_VALUE_Courage.md

 * This week basic game with major functionalities will be ready and along with that design pattern will be implemented.
 * All team members have chosen "Project Deliverable" from the given list.
 * Some of the features may be modified or added afterwards as per convenience.
+* For first four week, we have followed Kanban.
+From next week, Scrum will be started.